Sample I - Central School

 Stage 4 - consider all evidence

-The 2018-2020 School Plan had 3 strategic directions - learning, wellbeing and productive partnerships.
+The 2021-2024 Strategic Improvement Plan (SIP) had 3 strategic directions - learning, wellbeing and productive partnerships.
 The in-depth analysis of how successfully the targets were achieved indicates that there is still significant work to be undertaken by the school in each of these areas and will be taken into consideration when the 2021-2024 Strategic Improvement Plan is being constructed.

-The limited TTFM (Tell Them From Me survey) and school-based parent surveys undertaken in 2019, indicated that the aspirations and expectations of parents and students is not readily available and does not play a significant role in informing planning for learning.
+The TTFM (Tell Them From Me survey) and school-based parent surveys indicated that the aspirations and expectations of parents and students is not readily available and does not play a significant role in informing planning for learning.

 Student attendance data indicates that absenteeism is a school wide concern as the low rate of attendance impacts on students’ ability to learn and succeed.